 Nielsen develops and maintains processes to address potential issues of workplace health and safety for employees.
 We maintain a commitment to health and wellbeing.
 Nielsen's benefit offerings are designed to meet the varied and evolving needs of a diverse workforce across businesses and geographies.
 We have enhanced the ways we help our employees care for themselves and their families, especially in response to COVID-19.
-Our Whole You health and well-being program focuses not just on physical health, but also on the emotional, financial, social and environmental well-being of our employees.
-We also employed several strategies intended to address issues arising during the COVID-19 pandemic, including COVID-19 safety protocols for all employees that are consistent with the guidance of local health authorities, remote working arrangements where possible, company-provided personal protective equipment (PPE) and training, facilities management policies, workplace safety committees, supplemental paid sick leave (U.S.) and ongoing health benefits reviews.
-We implemented programs to reduce barriers to COVID-19 vaccination access including supplemental paid time off for the purposes of an employee/dependent receiving a vaccine and local partnership to increase access to vaccination, as needed on a market-by-market basis.
+Our Whole You health and wellbeing program, created in 2015, focuses not just on physical health, but also on the emotional, financial, social and environmental well-being of our employees.
+Since 2015, the program has evolved to meet the needs of our diverse population globally.
+A key component of The Whole You is our group of well-being ambassadors (employee volunteers) who promote global, national and local well-being initiatives.
+We also have a mental health benefit for employees through a partnership with Spring Health, a mental health services platform.
+Spring Health offers counseling sessions to all employees and their family members ages 6 and over.
+Spring Health also provides coaching, mindfulness training, crisis support, and group sessions, all at no cost.
+In 2022, we offered Spring Health to 44 countries globally and now offer Emotional Health Support programs in every country where Nielsen has a presence.